Personality and Temperament

-Burmilla cats are renowned for their laid-back temperament.
-The breed is family-friendly, with a reputation for getting on well with children and other pets.
+The Burmilla is renowned for their laid-back temperament.
+The breed is family-friendly, with a reputation for getting along well with children and other pets.
 Cats and well-behaved dogs will find a steadfast friend in the Burmilla.

-These gorgeous kitties are playful but not hyperactive.
+These gorgeous cats are playful but not hyperactive.
 They are quiet and not overly demanding, yet they thrive with plenty of attention from their families.

 Burmilla cats have no special nutritional needs.
-We recommend feeding your Burmilla cat high- quality food with plenty of protein and not too many carbohydrates.
-This breed can be prone to obesity, particularly in its later years.
+We recommend feeding your Burmilla cat high-quality food with plenty of protein and not too many carbohydrates.
+This breed can be prone to obesity, particularly in their later years.

 Burmilla cats are moderately active, and enjoy playing together or with their human companions.
-Later in life, these cats may become a bit lazier, so it’s up to their families to make exercise a priority.
+Later in life, these cats may become a bit lazier, so it’s up to their human families to make exercise a priority.
+Daily activity and play is good for your cat's mental and physical health.

 The Burmilla came into being as the result of a happy accident.
-In 1981, baroness Miranda Von Kirchberg purchased a Chinchilla Persian male named Jemari Sanquist.
-Before she could have him neutered, he crossed paths with a lilac Burmese female named bambino Lilac Fabergé.
+In 1981, Baroness Miranda Von Kirchberg of the United Kingdom purchased a Chinchilla Persian male kitten named Jamari Sanquist.
+Before she could have him neutered, he crossed paths with a lilac Burmese female named Bambino Lilac Fabergé.

-Four female kittens were born as a result of the mating.
-All four had short hair and were a gorgeous shaded silver color.
+As a result of the mating, four female kittens were born, named Galatea, Gemma, Gisella, and Gabriella.
+All four kittens had short hair and were a gorgeous shaded silver color.
 The kittens were so beautiful that subsequent breedings were arranged and a new cat breed was developed.

-The first Burmillas were born in the UK.
+The Burmilla breed was established in the UK.
 The breed is gaining popularity but is still relatively rare, particularly in the United States.

 Did You Know?